NBA facts every fan must know - Deadline News

 It’s hard to believe that a four-time NBA champion and 15-times NBA All-Star player who dominated all the aspects of the game will have such low score in three-point shooting.
 During his career, Shaq attempted 22 three-pointers but was able to convert only one.

-If you bet on NBA games, then most probably you will never pick the shortest player on the court as your favorite.
-But live soccer odds aside, the shortest player in NBA history, Tyrone “Muggsy” Bogues who stood only 5’ 3” fought his way into the NBA.
+If you bet on NBA games, then most probably you will never pick the shortest player on the court as your favourite.
+But NBA odds aside, the shortest player in NBA history, Tyrone “Muggsy” Bogues who stood only 5’ 3” fought his way into the NBA.
 Not only he made it to the prestigious league but blocked 39 shots throughout his career.
 Now, that’s extraordinary!

 For the 1996 NBA draft, Kobe Bryant was the 13th pick, selected by the Charlotte Hornets.
 However, he was immediately traded by the team to Los Angeles Lakes and as most of us know rest is history.
 But what some of you might now know is that Bryant was under 18 when he was drafted.
 His parents had to co-sign his contract on his behalf.